MischievousHacker/ZERO_SNIFFERv1/README.md

 # NOTES FROM OWNER/CREATER

-I came up with the ZSV1 randomly while i was siting in my room conteplating life and then i relized what i can make with the D1 Mini, a wireless wifi hacker. also im 14.
-GET OUT.
+I came up with the ZSV1 randomly while i was siting in my room conteplating life and then i relized what i can make with the D1 Mini, a wireless wifi hacker. also im a 46 year old chud and i larp all the time and im a skid.

 # LINKS